GenericMappingTools/gmt/doc/rst/source/gmtvector.rst

 .. _-T:

 **-T**\ **a**\|\ **d**\|\ **D**\|\ **p**\ *azim*\|\ **s**\|\ **r**\ [*arg*]\|\ **R**\|\ **s**\|\ **t**\ [*arg*]\|\ **x**
-    Specify the vector transformation of interest:
+    Specify the vector transformation of interest via these directives:

     - **a**: Compute the vector average.
     - **b**: Determines the pole of the two points bisector.